spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/pcg-upgrade.md

 automatically upgrade to the latest version and manually approve any pending cluster profile updates.
 This will help you avoid compatibility issues between the PCG and the upgraded Palette.

-The general guideline is to upgrade self-hosted Palette instances to the lastest patch release of the current minor, then upgrade to the next minor version.
+The general guideline is to upgrade self-hosted Palette instances to the lastest patch release of the current minor version, then upgrade to the next minor version.
 For a major version upgrade, ensure the latest minor version is applied before upgrading to the next major version.

-In between each upgrade, ensure the Palette agent in the PCG and its cluster profile updates are applied.
+In between each version upgrade, ensure the Palette agent in the PCG and its cluster profile updates are applied.
 We recommed you allow approximately 30 min for the Palette agent to automatically update, followed by applying cluster profile updates, if applicable.
-This will reduce the risk of compatibility issues during a Palette upgrade.

 For instance, if you are upgrading from Palette v3.4.x to v4.2.x, ensure both Palette agent and cluster profiles updates are applied for the latest patch release of v3.4.x.
 Then, upgrade to Palette v4.0.x.